PaddlePaddle/Paddle/doc/v2/faq/parameter/index_en.rst

 2. How to Implement Learning Rate Annealing
 ------------------------------------------------

 We use the Adam algorithm as an example.
-Set the parameters of  `learning_rate_schedule` in the corresponding optimization algorithm as follows:
+Set the parameters of :code:`learning_rate_schedule` in the corresponding optimization algorithm as follows:

 .. code-block:: python